GaugeAndGravity/academic-kickstart/content/home/accomplishments.md

 +++
 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

 title = "Courses"
-subtitle = "Here are some of the courses I have taken in USTC."
+subtitle = "Here are some of the courses on math and physics that I have taken in USTC during the last 3 years."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format